The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure

-In the bottom right panel, we present the fraction of the total stellar mass which contributes to the ICL as a function of $M_{\rm 200c}$.
+In the bottom-right panel, we present the fraction of the total stellar mass that contributes to the ICL as a function of $M_{\rm 200c}$.
 We use $M_{\rm 200c}$ for the ICL fraction rather than $M_{\rm 500c}$ like the other three panels to enable a direct comparison with the observational constraints compiled in \citet{Ragusa2023} (the gray circles in the figure).
-As can be seen, the ICL fraction for \astrid\ in the investigated mass range does not exhibit significant evolution, and there is only a minor increase of a factor of two from $M_{\rm 200c}=10^{13}$~\Msun\ to $10^{15}$~\Msun.
-The evolution of the ICL fraction in the observational data is even less obvious, as the best fit from \citet{Ragusa2023} changes by less than $0.05$ over this mass range.
+As can be seen, the ICL fraction for \astrid\ in the investigated mass range does not exhibit a significant evolution, and there is only a minor increase of a factor of 2 from $M_{\rm 200c}=10^{13}$~\Msun\ to $10^{15}$~\Msun.
+The evolution of the ICL fraction in the observational data is even less obvious, as the best fit from \citet{Ragusa2023} changes by $<0.05$ over this mass range.

 The correlations of all components (central galaxies, satellite galaxies, ICL, and total stellar mass) with the halo mass are well described by power-law relations.
 To facilitate future comparisons, we fit the relation between different stellar components with $M_{\rm 500c}$ with $\log M = A \, \log M_{\rm 500c}\ +\ B$, and provide the optimal parameter set ${A, \ B}$ and the corresponding scatter in Table~\ref{table:cluster_fitting}.
 Based on the slopes of these power laws, we can see that the stellar mass of central galaxies evolves relatively slowly as a function of $M_{\rm 500c}$, while the stellar mass bound to satellites and the ICL mass is a steeper function of the halo mass.